MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 Enumerates active TCP connections and:

-- Filters to public remote IP addresses only
+- Filters connections to public remote IP addresses only
-- Correlates connections with owning processes (PID, name, path)
+- Correlates each connection with the owning process
 - Optionally queries AbuseIPDB for IP reputation
 - Supports detection of newly established outbound connections